Updated May 31 2023

 The evening of 31st December.

-Avinguda Reina Maria Cristina, next to the Magic Fountain of Montjuïc.
+Av.
+Reina Maria Cristina, next to the Magic Fountain of Montjuïc. +info

-At the foot of Montjuïc Mountain, on Avinguda Maria Cristina and next to the Venetian Towers you’ll find various pavilions in which exhibitions and trade fairs are organised, some of which are as well-known as the Mobile World Congress, Alimentaria, Saló del Cómic, Saló de Turisme and Sónar, amongst others.
+At the foot of Montjuïc Mountain, on Avinguda Maria Cristina and next to the Venetian Towers you’ll find various pavilions in which exhibitions and trade fairs are organised, some of which are as well-known as the Mobile World Congress, Alimentaria, Barcelona Comic Fair, Saló de Turisme and Sónar Festival, amongst others.

 Events are organised throughout the year within the grounds of Poble Espanyol.
 You’ll find anything from concerts to showings of short films, as well as all sorts of activities, many of which are aimed at children.